You can improve your Spanish language skills just by sitting on the couch.

 This series is useful for pure listening practice.
 There’s no “action,” so to speak, just each character sitting on the couch telling their story to the therapist.

 It can be useful to watch the Argentine version of this show if you’ve already seen the American “In Treatment.”
 The characters and story-lines are very similar, although a few things are changed slightly for cultural reasons.
 If you do already know the story, you can just pay attention to the language.

 “En Terapia” can be fairly difficult to follow because of the lack of visual cues, but it’s a fascinating insight into Argentine culture, and is especially interesting because Argentinians are known for their love of therapy.
 If you can follow this one, it’s definitely worth it.

 “Cualca” stars Malena Pichot, an Argentine comic, and was originally a segment in the Argentine show “Duro de Domar.”
 It’s now available to watch on YouTube.

 These short sketches, where the five comics who created the show play all the characters, are parodies of everyday situations.
 They cover everything from catcalling in the street, Cosmopolitan and its effect on women and even an imaginary world where sex isn’t taboo.

 These short sketches are great for picking up Argentine slang and are funny even if you can’t understand every word.
 More advanced Spanish speakers will be able to grasp the more subtle jokes, while those with intermediate Spanish will still be able to get the gist of what’s going on in most episodes.

-So, sit back on the couch and enjoy these series.
-Then you can tell your new Spanish speaking friends all about them.
+So, sit back on the couch, enjoy and learn Spanish with TV shows with these entertaining options.
 Just don’t blame us if you get addicted!